Hip Trochanteric Bursitis – A Runner’s Approach to Diagnosing, Treating & Preventing the Injury

 Bursae are small sacs of fluid that resemble tiny water balloons filled with jelly.
 They rest between bones and soft tissues, with the primary job of reducing friction throughout the body.

 Even though these tiny sacs play a big part in helping us move comfortably, bursae can become irritated and inflamed, and ironically, can then cause us even more pain.
 The most common areas of the body that develop bursitis are the shoulder, elbow, and hip.
-There are three types of hip bursitis, and they can occur simultaneously, so that means that you can feel the pain of hip bursitis from your gluteus muscles all the way down to your knee.
-Keep reading to learn more about each type of hip bursitis, the symptoms you can experience if you have this condition, and ways to treat and prevent this condition that so often affects runners.
+There are three types of conditions, and they can occur simultaneously, so that means that you can feel the pain in your hip from your gluteus muscles all the way down to your knee.
+Keep reading to learn more about each type, the symptoms you can experience if you have this condition, and ways to treat and prevent this condition that so often affects runners.

 Types of Hip Bursitis